What is Acupuncture?

 Acu-massage is a full 1-hour massage focusing strictly on the 12 main acupuncture channels.

 Acupuncture channels flow throughout the body.
 Over time, the channels can become less efficient which can lead to a myriad of problems mentally, emotionally and physically.
 Each channel is massaged with attention to specific acupuncture points along each channel.
-It is a means to “tap” into the dynamic energies of each channel allowing free flow of possible stuck, stagnate energy - likened to removing sticks and leaves in a stream to allow it to flow more efficiently.
+It is a means to “tap” into the dynamic energies of each channel allowing free flow of possible stuck, stagnant energy - likened to removing sticks and leaves in a stream to allow it to flow more efficiently.

 What is Cupping?